 There is no universal or appropriate way to cope with a loss by suicide/homicide.
 However, sharing feelings and thoughts, facts and fears, helps to provide a sense of reason and normalcy in a situation without any rules.

 As a result of the unique nature of suicide and homicide bereavement, and the shared value of connection and peer support, our program offers both individualized and group meetings.

-Here are some highlights of what the Survivor Support Program offeres:
+Here are some highlights of what our Survivor Support Program offers:

-- Provides individualized grief support for survivors - bereaved family and friends - of suicide or homicide loss in safe, one-to-one formats
+- Individualized grief support for survivors - bereaved family and friends - of suicide or homicide loss in safe, one-to-one formats

-- Provides follow-up series of group support sessions
+- A follow-up series of group support sessions

-- Consultation and support to community and caregivers in the aftermath of suddent, violent death
+- Consultation and support to community and caregivers in the aftermath of sudden, violent death

 For more information or self-referral to the program contact Alex Shendelman at 416-595-1716 or by email Alex@torontodistresscentre.com.